 SNNI Faculty has independently employed the principles of green chemistry in their research for many years.
 By 1997, UO Chemistry faculty developed innovative course content incorporating the principles and practice of green chemistry into undergraduate lecture and laboratory classes.
 Many of these UO researchers, along with researchers from OSU, PSU, and the Pacific Northwest National Laboratory (PNNL), formed unique collaborations.
 Working together, they ensure that the emerging field of nanotechnology develops responsibly, providing new technologies that are inherently safer (greener) by design, in order to protect health, the environment, and the workforce.
-In 2005, SNNI received funding through a partnership between the Air Force Research Laboratory and ONAMI.
-Today, SNNI is ONAMI’s largest research thrust and leads the global green nanotechnology effort bringing in over $50M in individual and collaborative research grants through its seed funding.
+From 2005-2013, SNNI received funding through a partnership between the Air Force Research Laboratory and ONAMI.
+Today, SNNI leads the global green nanotechnology effort bringing in over $50M in individual and collaborative research grants through its seed funding.

 We offer several avenues for:

 - Affiliated Services for industry, government laboratories, and academia

 - Research Centers of excellence

 A full-service, comprehensive materials characterization center located at the University of Oregon in Eugene is open to outside clients.
 Its core capabilities include capital-intensive equipment for microanalysis, surface analysis, electron microscopy, semiconductor device fabrication, as well as traditional chemical characterization.
 Remote access allows clients to interface directly with the experts and the instrument in real-time.
 The staff members who run the facilities are expertly trained and highly experienced in sample preparation, data collection, and data analysis.
 In addition, they periodically offer workshops to provide hands-on training for users of the facility.